 The electrical inspection will include looking at:

-The major concern here is anything that might present a fire hazard.
+The main objective here is to find anything that might present a fire hazard.

 For the home’s heating, ventilation and cooling system (HVAC), the inspector should check out: